 Scoring & Play

 To enhance drama and excitement, all matches are best of five sets, first to four games, with a tie-break at three games all.
 Matches are fast-paced with sudden-death points at deuce.
 There will be no on-court warm-up and a maximum of eight seconds will be introduced between first and second serves.
 This also applies after a let on first or second serve.
 As in previous editions, time between points will be reduced from 25 to 15 seconds if the previous point includes fewer than three shots.

 The tournament features non-stop on-site entertainment, including cutting-edge match production.
 Fans can move freely around the stadium during play and players compete on a court lined only for singles.

 Electronic Line Calling

-The Next Gen ATP Finals presented by NEOM uses electronic line calling with "Hawk-Eye Live".
-Its world debut happened at the 2017 Next Gen ATP Finals presented by NEOM.
+The Next Gen ATP Finals uses electronic line calling with "Hawk-Eye Live".
+Its world debut happened at the 2017 Next Gen ATP Finals.
 The umpired chair will be lower to reduce visual obstruction for fans in the arena.